Revolut Alternatives: 8 Better Platforms for Growing Companies in 2026

 When not to use Payhawk

 Payhawk's platform approach suits companies seeking comprehensive spend management rather than just business banking.
 For companies only needing basic international payments without procurement and AP automation features, simpler alternatives might be more cost-effective.
-The platform requires investment in implementation and training to realize full value from its integrated capabilities.

 Pricing